 Just as the CIEP training courses are available in different formats, the institution’s networking spaces are also available both on and offline.

-Online forums, some of which are only accessible to Professional members, can also be highly useful.
-Here, editors can meet to ask questions about their craft or about situations at work where they are unsure what the best course of action is.
+Online forums, some of which are attached to certain courses and are only available to those who have signed up to them, can also be highly useful.
+Here, editors can ask questions about their craft or about situations at work where they are unsure about the best course of action.
 Other professionals can offer their perspective and help one another out.

 Free alternatives to CIEP forums